On renormalized Hamiltonian nets: Introduction

-because $B_{\kappa} \backslash \Lambda\to \Lambda^c$ as $\kappa\to \infty$.
+Note that the mathematical justification of (\ref{KappaDec3}) is examined in Section \ref{NelsonNet}.
 Relations of this kind often appear in quantum statistical mechanics, see, e.g., \cite{BR2, Simon}; from those algebraic relations, many useful results can be derived; for instance, it is possible to characterize the KMS states in terms of operator algebras.
-Thus, it is logical to examine the renormalized Nelson model by using the methods in quantum statistical mechanics.
-A main purpsose in this study is to construct an abstract framework describing a rich structure of energy-renormalized models and to study its properties from a viewpoint of quantum statistical mechanics; especially, we examine the semigroups generated by the renormalized Hamiltonians in terms of operator algebras.
+Therefore, it is natural to explore the renormalized Nelson model by using the ideas in quantum statistical mechanics.
+A main purpose in this study is to construct an abstract framework describing energy-renormalized models and to study its properties from a viewpoint of quantum statistical mechanics; especially, we examine the semigroups generated by the renormalized Hamiltonians in terms of operator algebras.